rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 5.23.33 Conjectural date of publication

 <a name="5.23.33.1">5.23.33.1</a> Supply in square brackets a conjectural date of publication based on any information available.
-Indicate the basis for the conjecture in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.73](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.73)).
+Always indicate the basis for the conjecture in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.73](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.73)).

 <a name="5.23.33.2">5.23.33.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of publication, either transcribe it as part of the [Title](/DCRMR/title/) or the [Statement of responsibility](/DCRMR/sor/) elements or give it in a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) (see [9.3.36.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.36.1)).